List of Cambodian submissions for the Academy Award for Best International Feature Film

 Cambodia is one over one hundred currently existing nations that has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.), with their first submission announced in 1994.

-As of 2025, Cambodia was nominated once for the documentary The Missing Picture (2013) by Rithy Panh.
+As of 2026, Cambodia was nominated once for the documentary film The Missing Picture (2013) by Rithy Panh.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Panh is the most submitted filmmaker, with four films selected.
 While Hollywood actress and filmmaker Angelina Jolie (who has Cambodian citizenship) has one film submitted for the category.

 Below is a list of the films that have been submitted by Cambodia for review by the academy for the award by year and the respective Academy Awards ceremony.